-Doug Ladd is director of conservation science for The Nature Conservancy in Missouri.
+Doug Ladd is Missouri director of conservation for The Nature Conservancy.
 He has been involved for more than 25 years with conservation planning, natural-area assessment, management, restoration and research, with particular emphasis on vegetation, ecological restoration and fire ecology.
 He is author of two plant field guides — North Woods Wildflowers and Tallgrass Prairie Wildflowers — and numerous articles and reports.

 In spring, a greater prairie chicken's thoughts turn to love…and boy, does he let everybody know it!